18 Things to Know for your First Trip to Faroe Islands

 You can also get Faer Isles Distillery products at the airport.
 Their products are handcrafted in the Faroe Islands using local produce.
 Want to taste the spirits of the distillery?
 Then make sure to Book a Whisky Tasting Tour.
 You can then buy a bottle or two at the airport when leaving the Faroe Islands again.
 That’s where you will get the best price.

-14. You may need a visa
+14. You may need a Visa

+One of the important things to know when planning your Faroe Islands adventure is to check visa requirements.
 You probably need a visa to enter the Faroe Islands.
 This depends on your citizenship.
 Check the Faroe Islands visa requirements.
 A visa to the Faroe Islands is a permit to travel to and stay in the country for up to 90 days.

-15. Do they speak English in the Faroe Islands?
+15. Do they Speak English in the Faroe Islands?

 Everyone speaks English in the Faroe Islands.
 The Faroe Islanders have their own language Faroese which is quite hard to learn due to its archaic vocabulary.
 But no worries at all!
 You will be good speaking English with the locals.
 Those who are not fluent in English still have a firm grasp of the language.